-To earn a portion of the Power Up badge, have your students reflect on what they discovered.
+To earn a portion of the Power Up badge, have your students use their journals to help them reflect on what they discovered.
 We would love to see pictures of their simple circuits or solar ovens.
 Please email pictures to educationemail@discoverycube.org.